alephdata/aleph/ui/README.md

 * `npm start` - React app at [http://localhost:3000](http://localhost:3000)

 Be sure to have the environment variable ``REACT_APP_API_ENDPOINT`` pointed at an Aleph 2 instance with CORS enabled.
+To do this, you can create a `.env` file in the root of the ui folder that contains something like the following:

+  REACT_APP_API_ENDPOINT=http://localhost:5000/api/2

 ## Translation